ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

   	.4byte	100                     # 0x64
   	.size	gI, 4

-Above code, it loads the high address part of gI absolute address (16 bits) to register $2 and shift 16 bits.
+Above code, it loads the high address part of gI PC relative address (16 bits) to register $2 and shift 16 bits.
-Now, the register $2 got it's high part of gI absolute address.
+Now, the register $2 got it's high part of gI PC relative address.
-Next, it add register $2 and low part of gI absolute address into $2.
+Next, it add register $2 and low part of gI PC relative address into $2.
 At this point, it get the gI memory address.
 Finally, it get the gI content by instruction "ld $2, 0($2)".
-The ``llc -relocation-model=static`` is for static link mode which binding the address in static, compile/link time, not dynamic/run time.
+The ``llc -relocation-model=static`` is for static link mode which binding the address in static/link time, not dynamic/run time.
+As you can see, the PC relative address can be solved in static link.
+In static, the function fun() is included to the whole execution file, ELF.
+The offset between .data and instruction "addiu $2, $zero, %hi(gI)" can be caculated.
+Since use PC relative address coding, this program can be loaded to any address and run well there.
-If this program will be loaded at a specific address known at link stage, the relocation record of gI variable access instruction can be solved at link time.
+If this program use absolute address and will be loaded at a specific address known at link stage, the relocation record of gI variable access instruction also can be solved at link time.
-If this program loading address is known at load time, then this relocation record will be solved by loader at loading time.
-Both two cases of the program loaded address are known or unknown at link time, the variable is binding at link time.
+If this program use absolute address and the loading address is known at load time, then this relocation record will be solved by loader at loading time.
+No matter both the cases of the program loaded address are known or unknown at link time, the variable is binding at link time.

 In static mode, LowerGlobalAddress() will check the translation is for IsGlobalInSmallSection() or not.
-When UseSmallSectionOpt is false and in static mode, IsGlobalInSmallSection() always return false.
+IsGlobalInSmallSection() return true only when UseSmallSectionOpt is true and in static mode.
+In pic mode, IsGlobalInSmallSection() always return false.

 The code fragment of LowerGlobalAddress() as the following corresponding option ``llc -relocation-model=static -cpu0-use-small-section=true`` will translate DAG